Experience the Mystical World of the Skeleton Tribe at Omo Bruglgamo Eco Resort in Mindima, Papua New Guinea

 THE ROOMS

-The rooms at the Omo Bruglgamo Eco Resort are built like traditional Simbu houses, using natural materials such as wood and bamboo.
+The rooms at the Omo Bruglgamo Eco Lodge are built like traditional Simbu houses, using natural materials such as wood and bamboo.
 They are decorated with tribal artifacts and photography and art from the local tribes.
 Each unit has a private shower and toilet, comfortable beds, and electricity.

-The Omo Bruglgamo Eco Resort is the perfect place to experience the unique culture and hospitality of Papua New Guinea.
+The Omo Bruglgamo Eco Lodge is the perfect place to experience the unique culture and hospitality of Papua New Guinea.
 The rooms are a great way to get a taste of the local culture, and they offer a comfortable and relaxing stay.

 Superior Rooms

-The superior rooms are larger and more luxurious than the budget rooms.
 They have a private bathroom with a shower and toilet, a comfortable bed, and electricity.
 The rooms are also decorated with tribal artifacts and photography and art from the local tribes.

 The superior rooms are a great way to experience the unique culture and hospitality of Papua New Guinea.
 The rooms are spacious and comfortable, and they offer a great experience of the surrounding countryside.